Toloka/VLDB2021_Crowd_Science_Challenge/README.md

 # VLDB 2021 Crowd Science Challenge Starter Kit
 This repository contains startket kit to jump into the competition.
 Specifically, it contains a simple baseline, train data, and evaluation code -- everything you need to make a first submission!

-Once you are ready, follow [this link](https://contest.yandex.ru/contest/27051/problems/) to make a submission!
+Once you are ready, follow [this link](https://contest.yandex.ru/contest/27051/problems/) to make a submission on Yandex.Contest!

 ## Overview of the competition